kastergarta/Cookie-Rama/README.md

 1. Register as a new user.
 2. Existing users log-in only with a username.
-3. Every user can ask for new fortune cookie quote, save it to favourites, update list of favourites quotes, like any number times any number of cookies.
+3. Every user can ask for new fortune cookie quote, save it to favourites, update list of favourites quotes, like any number times any number of quotes.

 ### `Thanks`